 1. Shani Shingnapur, Maharashtra

-Shani Shingnapur is an ordinary village in every way and is located 35 kilometers from the nearest recognizable landmark of Ahmednagar city.
-Still, it’s filled with tourists, swarming like flies, the entire year round, year after year.
+Shani Shingnapur is an ordinary village in every way and is located 35 kilometers from the nearest city of Ahmednagar.
+Still, it’s filled with tourists, swarming like flies, the entire year-round, year after year.
 Even though it isn’t beautiful and there isn’t any entertainment to speak of, visitors come and leave tongue-tied, with their heads racing, trying to understand what they’ve seen.
-The answer lies in the fact that none of the houses in this town of three thousand people, have locks on them, ever.
+In this town of three thousand people, no one locks their doors, ever.

-The locals do not believe in keeping their jewelry or other valuables in locked almirahs (cabinets) and do not stash their cash in a secure place, they leave it out in the open.
-Not only that, but the village’s UCO bank has no locks.
-It’s the first lockless bank in the country.
+The locals do not believe in keeping their jewelry or other valuables in safes and, instead leave it all out in the open.
+Even the village’s UCO bank has no locks.
+It’s the only lockless bank in the country.

 If you’re thinking the village has strict law and order, it does not.
-In Shani Shingnapur there isn’t a single police inspector!
-So, how is it the villagers don’t get robbed?
+Shani Shingnapur doesn’t have a single police inspector!
+So, how is it that the villagers don’t get robbed?
 Well, despite how you may think that India is a dangerous place, there’s an explanation for this.
 It’s all about pure faith.
 Faith in the God the village was named after, Lord Shani.
 People here fervently believe that if they do something wrong or if they are done wrong, the ill-doer will be punished severely by the Lord.
-And to this day, there have only been 3-4 robberies in the entire village.
+And to this day, there have only been a handful of robberies in the village.

-When visiting the villages of India, come here to witness the power of faith.
+When you visit this village in India, you will witness the power of faith.

 2. Kodinhi, Kerala

-The small village of Kodinhi has a population of approximately 2500 people.
-It’s as ordinary as a village can get, except that there is a scientific mystery happening there.
+The small village of Kodinhi has a population of approximately 2,500 people.
+It’s another ordinary village, except that there is a scientific mystery happening there.
 Before I reveal it, you need to know that it’s rare in India for mothers to give birth to twins. (compared to the rest of the world) What’s strange about this particular village is that 414 of the 2500 people (almost 20% of the population) were born as twins or triplets.
 There are 408 twins (204 pairs) and 6 triplets, which is an astoundingly high rate.

 Not only that, but a study shows that the number of twin births is growing every year with almost half the twins in the age group of 0 to 10 years.
 And though it’s unofficial, the word is that the women of the village who were married in other villages of India are also giving birth to twins.
 Despite the scientific research that has been done. an answer to why this is happening hasn’t been found.